Friendship and well-being: how a good circle of friends impacts physical and emotional health

 Friendly ties have a direct impact on the physical and emotional health.
 According to a study conducted by the Department of Psychology at the University of California, social interactions that become negative or competitive are closely related to increased inflammatory activity in the body.
 In the same vein, another Carnegie Mellon University study of older adults found a relationship between negative interactions with friends and increases in blood pressure among women.

 According to Bruschtein, “subjects who are well connected with the external world or with their peers have the ability to sustain a stable state of mind”.
 And he warned: “Friendship is never pure friendship, there are ambivalent feelings.
-The human being, although he has an empathic capacity, friendship and solidarity, also has a self-destructive capacity ”.
+The human being, although he has an empathic, friendship and solidarity capacity, he also has a self-destructive capacity ”.

 In other words, “good friends, among many other things, make a good life”, Synthesized the specialist.